Jalen Mayfield: Professional career

+Atlanta Falcons

+2021 season

 Mayfield was selected by the Atlanta Falcons in the third round (68th overall) of the 2021 NFL Draft.
 He signed his four-year rookie contract with Atlanta on June 15, 2021.

-2021 season: Rookie year

 Heading into his first NFL training camp, Mayfield competed with Kaleb McGary to be the Falcons' starting right tackle.
 Due to injuries suffered by offensive guards Josh Andrews and Matt Gono, however, Mayfield began taking first-team reps at left guard.
 At the conclusion of the NFL preseason, Mayfield was named the starting left guard for the Falcons.